-A case in point is the 2015 Michigan State University Report by Selke et al.
+A case in point is the 2015 Michigan State University Report by Selke et al on which an OPA member-company commented at the time.

 Another case in point is the 2007 Chico report.
-The author does not mention the source of "oxodegradable LDPE" used in the tests, while other materials are clearly described and the source specified.
+The author does not mention the source of "oxo-degradable LDPE" used in the tests, while other materials are clearly described and the source specified.
 It is not therefore known which OBP masterbatch was used, in which concentration, and with which stabilization package.
 One cannot therefore judge the performance for which it was designed, nor even be sure that it was oxo-biodegradable plastic at all.
 In addition, the Chico report makes the statement: "LDPE with additive is not biodegradable as it does not meet the requirements of ASTM D-6400".
-This is irrelevant, as D6400 is a standard for biodegradation in the special conditions found in industrial composting, and not for biodegradability in the open environment for which oxo-bio plastic is designed.
+This is irrelevant, as D6400 is a standard for biodegradability in the open environment for which oxo-bio plastic is designed.
 The relevant standard for OBP is ASTM D6954.